Skip to main content

 Practical ways to stop workplace anxiety from running your life — without quitting your job or ghosting your coworkers.

 Ever fake a bathroom break just to avoid talking to someone at work?
 Yeah.
-We've been there.
-Social anxiety at work is real, and pretending it isn't doesn't help.
+Social anxiety at work is real, pretending it isn't doesn't help, and honestly I just did that thing where I opened Slack to check something and immediately forgot what.

 Workplace Anxiety Is the New "Soft Skill" Problem